 Tay-Sachs disease is caused by a defective gene on chromosome 15.
 When both parents carry the defective Tay-Sachs gene, a child has a 25% chance of developing the disease.
 The child must receive two copies of the defective gene, one from each parent, in order to become sick.
 If only one parent passes the defective gene to the child, the child is called a carrier.
 They will not be sick, but may pass the disease to their own children.

-Anyone can be a carrier of Tay-Sachs.
-But, the disease is most common among the Ashkenazi Jewish population.
-One in every 27 members of the population carries the Tay-Sachs gene.
+Anyone can be a carrier of the Tay-Sachs gene.
+But, the disease is most common among people with Ashkenazi Jewish ancestry, where 1 in every 27 people carries the Tay-Sachs gene.

 Tay-Sachs is divided into infantile, juvenile, and adult forms, depending on the symptoms and when they first appear.
 Most people with Tay-Sachs have the infantile form.
 In this form, the nerve damage usually begins while the baby is still in the womb.
 Symptoms usually appear when the child is 3 to 6 months old.
 The disease tends to get worse very quickly, and the child usually dies by age 4 or 5.

 Late-onset Tay-Sachs disease, which affects adults, is very rare.

 There is no treatment for Tay-Sachs disease itself, only ways to make the person more comfortable.

 The stress of illness may be eased by joining support groups whose members share common experiences and problems.
 The following groups can provide more information on Tay-Sachs disease: